Farama-Foundation/PettingZoo/docs/magent/combined_arms.md

 The observation space is a 13x13 map with the below channels (in order):

-name | number of channels
+feature | number of channels
 --- | ---
 obstacle/off the map| 1
 my_team_presence| 1